Defining Data in Configs

 Typically when writing configs the data type will be inferred, but in many cases you need to explicitly tell Terra what type you want to use.

 A piece of data defined in a config is something we will call an object.
 All objects can be categorized by having a type, which is determined by how it is defined in the config.
-Config files always define a single object, which is what we will call the top level object.
+Config files always define a single object.

-To put this information to use, let’s create create a new config file in YAML and define our top level object.
-For our type let’s use something called an Integer.
+To put this information to use, let’s create create a new config file in YAML.
+For our type let’s use the Integer type.

 Integers represent whole numbers and as such, are written as whole numbers like so: